Lamden/docs/docs/wallet/first_vault_restore.md

   ![image](/img/wallet/firstrun_create_password.png)
 3. Re-enter the password in the `Confirm Password` box.
 4. Click, `SAVE PASSWORD`.
-5. Select the option you want from the dropown.
+5. Select the option you want from the drop down.
     1. Select "Seed Recovery Phrase".
-Enter your seed recovery phrase in the seperate boxes.
+Enter your seed recovery phrase in the separate boxes.
        ![image](/img/wallet/firstrun_recovery_phrase.png)
     2. Select "Keystore File".
 Chose a Keystore File in one of the following ways:
        - Click the link `click here to choose a file` to browse to the Keystore file.